JanBeh/neumond/README.md

     `maxlen` bytes.
 The return value may be shorter than `maxlen` even if there was no EOF.
 However, the empty string (`""`) is only returned on EOF and if no bytes could be read before the EOF occured.
 Returns `nil` and an error message in case of an I/O error.
+If `maxlen` is absent or `nil`, some (finite) default value will be used.

   * **`h:read_nonblocking(maxlen)`** acts like `h:read_unbuffered(maxlen)` but
     returns immediately with an empty string if no data is available.
 To avoid ambiguities, EOF is indicated by returning `false` (and an error message).
     I/O errors are indicated by `nil` and an error message.
+If `maxlen` is absent or `nil`, some (finite) default value will be used.

   * **`h:write(data, ...)`** waits repeatedly until all `data` could be stored in a buffer and/or written out.
 Returns `true` on success, `false` and an